yinx/360docs/docs.md

 As a first milestone we want the tool to be used for providing an overview and tracking the career of each individual employee of the Jworks Ordina Business Unit.
 Each employee will have a time line in which events such as objectives, activities attended and availability will be tracked.
-The tool will help the coaches following up coaches and their progress.
+The tool will help coaches follow up the progress of their coachees.
 For each employee a set of skills will also be stored together with the competence level.
 In a later stadium a reporting functionality should be added to extract the data into useful reports used for helping to evaluate employees or deciding the topic the next workshop should be about.